-A typical normal inflow to a ZMA is shown in Figure 3 (UK Water Industry, 1994), from which the minimum night-flow can be identified as the lowest flow entering the zone at any time.
+A typical normal inflow to a ZMA is shown in Figure 4 (UK Water Industry, 1994), from which the minimum night-flow can be identified as the lowest flow entering the zone at any time.
 In most zones the minimum night flow occurs sometime between midnight and 4 am.
-In order to evaluate the level of leakage in a particular zone from the inflow, as shown in Figure 3, the minimum night-flow is split into various components in accordance with the general BABE principles.
-Figure 4 shows the different components making up the minimum night-flow and these are fully explained in the SANFLOW user guide (Mckenzie, 1999).
+In order to evaluate the level of leakage in a particular zone from the inflow, as shown in Figure 4, the minimum night-flow is split into various components (some of which are pressure dependent) in accordance with the general BABE principles.
+Figure 5 shows the different components making up the minimum night-flow and these are fully explained in the SANFLOW user guide (Mckenzie, 1999).

-The analysis of background night flows is a simple exercise and the SANFLOW model provides a quick and effective aid to water suppliers in this regard.
-The program was designed specifically to assist water suppliers in identifying likely problem areas with respect to leakage and, conversely, also those areas that do not have a serious leakage problem.
+The analysis of background night flows is comparatively simple and the SANFLOW software provides a quick and effective aid to water suppliers in this regard.
+The program was designed specifically to assist water suppliers in identifying likely problem areas with respect to leakage and conversely, also those areas that do not have a serious leakage problem.